 1. Identification Plate and Signs a.)
-The exterior licence plate must be securely and permanently affixed to the rear of the vehicle at all times.
+The exterior licence plate, as issued by the Licensing Authority, must be securely affixed to the rear of the vehicle at all times the vehicle is used for the purpose of private hire.
 It shall be displayed so as not to obscure the vehicle's registration mark and must be clearly visible by daylight.
 Additionally, the licence plate must be kept clean so as not to obstruct the wording. b.)
-The interior licence plate must be securely and permanently affixed to the interior glazed surface of the quarter light on the nearside rear door so that the particulars are clearly visible to all passengers in the vehicle. c.)
-The interior licence plate must be permanently affixed to the glazed surface of the front windscreen so that the particulars are clearly visible from the outside of the vehicle. d.)
-The vehicle must display signage on the front and rear doors as approved by the Licensing Authority. e.)
+The interior licence plate, as issued by the Licensing Authority, must be securely affixed to the interior glazed surface of the quarter light on the nearside rear door at all times the vehicle is used for the purpose of private hire so that the particulars are clearly visible to all passengers in the vehicle. c.)
+The interior licence plate, as issued by the Licensing Authority, must be securely affixed to the glazed surface of the front windscreen at all times the vehicle is used for the purpose of private hire so that the particulars are clearly visible from the outside of the vehicle. d.)
+The vehicle must display signage on both front doors, as approved by the Licensing Authority, at all times the vehicle is used for the purpose of private hire.
+As a minimum, it will include the Council Crest, the vehicle licence number and the wording 'Pre-Booked Only' and 'Private Hire Vehicle'. e.)
 The proprietor shall not display or suffer or permit to be displayed on or from the vehicle any sign or notice not relating to the above without the prior written consent of the Authority. f.)
 Without prejudice to the provisions of this condition the proprietor shall not display or suffer or permit to be displayed on or from the vehicle any sign, notice, mark, illumination or other feature which having regard to the time and place at which it is displayed and to any other circumstances, may suggest to a person seeking to hire a private hire vehicle or hackney carriage that the vehicle is immediately available without pre-booking for the purpose of carrying passengers for hire and reward. g.)
 The Authority will permit a deviation from these conditions in certain circumstances.
 A request for deviation should be made in writing to the Licensing Authority.
-Signage, licence plat tes and notices as referred to above will be issued or approved for use by Sheffield City Council Licensing Authority.